Dextra Group | Reliable Connections

 San’ao Nuclear Power Plant 1&2, China

-Griptec, recognized as the only 100% proofed splicing system, has gained the trust of over ten nuclear reactors globally, cementing its reputation for reliability and safety in high-stakes environments.
+Griptec, recognized as the only 100% proof-tested splicing system, has gained the trust of over ten nuclear reactors globally, cementing its reputation for reliability and safety in high-stakes environments.
 The system’s stringent quality assurance processes ensure that each coupler meets the demanding standards required for nuclear applications, providing unparalleled performance and durability.

 One of the standout features of Griptec is its high-productivity bar end preparation equipment.
 This state-of-the-art machinery boasts an impressive processing speed of 30 to 45 seconds per bar end, significantly enhancing construction efficiency.
 Additionally, the equipment is designed for operation by a single operator, optimizing workforce utilization.